Frobenius manifolds on orbits spaces: Coxeter groups

 \subsection{Sign times reflection representation}

-We keep the notations of the last section and we assume $\W$ is of type $A_r$.
-We study an irreducible representation $\rho_{new}$ of $\W$ which can be defined using the sign representation and the representation $\rf$.
+We keep the notations of the last section and we assume $\mathcal W$ is of type $A_r$.
+We study an irreducible representation $\rho_{new}$ of $\mathcal W$ which can be defined using the sign representation and the representation $\rho_{ref}$.
 The definition will enable us to construct $r$ invariant polynomials of $\rho_{new}$.
-We will prove the invariant ring $\C[\rho_{new}]$ is not a polynomial ring when $r>2$.
+We will prove the invariant ring ${\mathbb C}[\rho_{new}]$ is not a polynomial ring when $r>2$.
+We recall that the degrees of a complete set of generators of $\C[\rho_{ref}]$ are $2,3,\ldots,r+1$.